gojo9753/webex-summarizer/README.md

 - Dynamically adjusts chunking strategy based on conversation characteristics

 ### Search and Question Answering
-- Full-text search across all messages in a conversation
-- Natural language question answering using AWS Bedrock LLMs
+- Powerful LLM-based Q&A system using the same chunking technology as summarization
 - Smart date recognition for questions about specific dates (e.g., "What was discussed on May 26th?")
-- Context retrieval to show messages before and after each match
+- Handles large conversations by analyzing chunks of content for relevant information
+- Process both from saved files or directly from WebEx rooms
+- Optimized for providing comprehensive answers on date-specific questions
+- Full-text search capability to find and highlight message matches
-- Advanced filtering by date range to narrow search results
+- Advanced filtering by date range to narrow search context
-- Configurable context window to include surrounding messages
-- Beautifully formatted output with highlighted search matches
+- Beautifully formatted output with clear question/answer presentation

 ## License